chrome-php/chrome/README.md

 $page->waitUntilContainsElement('div[data-name=\"el\"]');
 ```

-If a string is passed to `Page::waitUntilContainsElement`,
+If a string is passed to `Page::waitUntilContainsElement`, an instance of
-an instance of CSSSelector is created by default in called internal `Page::waitForElement`.
+`CSSSelector` is created for you by `Page::waitForElement`.
+To use other
-To use other selectors, you can pass an instance of the required `Selector` instead of a string.
+selectors, you can pass an instance of the required `Selector`.

 Wait for element by XPath selector: